Morwenn/cpp-sort/docs/Sorter-adapters.md

 Sorter adapters are the main reason for using sorter function objects instead of regular functions.
 A *sorter adapter* is a class template that takes another `Sorter` template parameter and alters its behavior.
 The resulting class can be used as a regular sorter, and be adapted in turn.
-Note that some of the adapters are actually *[[fixed-size sorter|Fixed-size sorters]] adapters* instead of regular *sorter adapters*.
+Note that some of the adapters are actually *[fixed-size sorter][fixed-size-sorters] adapters* instead of regular *sorter adapters*.
 It is possible to include all of the available adapters at once with the following directive:

 ```cpp
 #include <cpp-sort/adapters.h>